Getting Started

 - The browser decrypts it with its private key to obtain the session token.

-Task Tree (left sidebar) — Shows all tasks in a hierarchy.
-Click a task to view its activity log.
-Colors indicate status: blue = in progress, green = passed, red = failed, gray = draft.
+Task Tree (left sidebar) — Collapsible and resizable.
+Shows all tasks and folders in a hierarchy.
+Click a task to open a preview tab; double-click to pin it.
+Colors indicate status: blue = in progress, green = verify, red = failed, gray = draft.

-Activity Log (main area) — Shows the selected agent's conversation: text output, tool calls (expandable cards), and messages from other agents.
+- Activity — Live streaming conversation: text output, tool calls (expandable cards), and messages from other agents.
 Text streams in real-time via SSE.

 Slash Commands